selinkorkmaz/selinkorkmaz.github.io/_posts/2020-09-27-week6reflective.md

 ### Digital Image
 Each time you take a photo, a bunch of metadata is gathered and saved.
 The metadata includes name, title, type, owner, description, tags, time and data, color depth, resolution, date of creation, and location attached.

+The size of the image can include side dimensions and units of measurement.
+The color aspect may also be depicted which can entail contrast, colors used, and the extent of the colors.
+Metadata also specifies the resolution of the image.
 <br/>

 ### Text Document